 2. Quilt Backing and Batting must be larger than the quilt top (8" wider and 8" longer than the quilt top.)

 3. Mark the top center of the Top and Back and Batting with a safety pin.

 4. Determine the quilting pattern and have an idea of your thread color (we will test thread color at drop off).

 (Custom quilting cannot be a quick drop off.)

-5. When calling to make appointment, schedule as a "Quick Drop Off" if you do not require a consultation.
+5. When calling to make appointment, schedule as a "Quick Drop Off".

 6. Remember to get your Free Stamp during drop off.